 Who We Are

-Atplanta is a civic enterprise that offers sliding-scale, comprehensive gardening services while inspiring appreciation for locally-grown food.
+Atplanta offers sliding-scale, comprehensive gardening services while inspiring appreciation for locally-grown food.

 Our mission is to make the process of growing food accessible to everyone - regardless of income or skill level.
 We install and maintain productive organic gardens and share knowledge, resources, and skills along the way, enabling people to continue without us!